matthagan15/thesis/composite.typ

         S^((2k))(t) &:= S^((2k - 2))(u_k t) dot S^((2k - 2))(u_k t) dot S^((2k - 2)) ((1-4 u_k)t) dot S^((2k - 2))(u_k t) dot S^((2k - 2))(u_k t) \
         cal(S)^((2k))(rho;t) &:= S^((2k))(t) dot rho dot S^((2k))(t)^dagger,
     $ <eq:trotter_high_order>
     where $u_k := 1 / (4-4^(1/(2k - 1)))$.
-In addition we define $Upsilon := 2 dot 5^(k-1)$ as the number of "stages" in the higher-order product formula.
+In addition we define $Upsilon_k := 2 dot 5^(k-1)$ as the number of "stages" in the higher-order product formula, although we will typically just write $Upsilon$ when the order is apparent.
 ] <def:trotter_suzuki>
 Despite their simplicity, Trotter-Suzuki formulas are fiendishly difficult to analyze.
 For decades the only error analysis that existed was worst-case analysis that often drastically overestimated the actual error.
 It was known that the first order expression depended on the commutator structure among the terms, but this was not generalized until 2021 in @childs2021theory, 25 years after Lloyd's original work @lloyd1996universal.
-We will follow @childs2021theory and denote the expression that captures this commutator scaling as $alpha_"comm"$ (in @childs2021theory $tilde(alpha)_"comm"$ is used) which is defined as
+We will follow @childs2021theory and denote the expression that captures this commutator scaling as $alpha_"comm"$, and sometimes when space is needed this may be abbreviated to $alpha_"C"$ when the context is clear, which we define as
 $
     alpha_"comm" (H, 2k) := sum_(gamma_i in {1, ..., L}) (product h_(gamma_i)) norm([H_(gamma_(2k + 1)), [H_(gamma_(2k)), [ ...,[H_(gamma_2), H_(gamma_1)] ... ]]])_oo .
 $ <eq:alpha_comm_def>